elastic/kibana/packages/kbn-migrations/README.md

 - A destination index will be created with a name like `index-7.0.0-SHAOFMIGRATIONSTATE`
   - `7.0.0` is whatever the current version of the Elasticstack is
   - `SHAOFMIGRATIONSTATE` ia a hash computed from the array of migrations and mappings being applied to the index
-- Mappings are written to the destination index
-  - These include mappings defined by enabled *and* disabled / missing plugins
+  - The destination index is created with mappings which include mappings defined by enabled *and* disabled / missing plugins
     - Disabled / removed plugin mappings are retained so that documents managed by those plugins are not lost during the migration process
 - Seed migrations will be run
   - The resulting docs are passed through any subsequent transform migrations before being written to the destination index
 - All documents from the original index will be run through the relevant transform migrations, then written to the destination index